We all love to help our family out with money when they need it. But giving away too much money can leave you without enough to look after yourself.

 Check your bank statements

-your bank statement regularly and check which automatic payments
+Look at your bank statements regularly and check which automatic payments are coming out.

-If you're making a payment that you don't think you agreed to,
+- You're making a payment that you don't think you agreed to.

-or there are payments coming out and you're not sure what they're
+- There are payments coming out and you're not sure what they're for.

 Keep your bank card and PIN safe